willow-ahrens/FinchSystemPaper/response.md

 Finch relies on multiple detailed parts that all interact.
 While each part is explained in detail, examples would help relate the parts to the whole.
 We take Reviewer B's advice and propose a new section (a draft of which is given in our appendix) which relates the disparate parts through a complete example of lowering.

 To summarize here: The `unfurl` function returns a Looplet nest describing the hierarchical structure of the outermost dimension of the tensor.
-Looplets were chosen for this purpose as a symbolic engine to ensure certain simplifications take place, but another symbolic system could have been used.
-We chose Looplets because they reliably process structured iterators.
+Looplets were chosen for this purpose as a symbolic engine to ensure certain simplifications take place, but another symbolic system could have been used (e.g. the sparse polyhedral framework attempts similar optimizations (cite that one Mary Hall paper from a year ago)).
+We chose Looplets because they reliably process structured iterators, predictably eliminating zero regions, using faster lookups when avaliable, and utilizing repeated work.
 Here is an simplified definition of `unfurl` for a SparseList vector.
 It is up to the implementer of the structured level to ensure that `unfurl` returns a correct Looplet nest.

 ```
 unfurl(SubFiber(A.lvl::SparseList, pos)) = Thunk(